rfbergeron/bompiler/DESIGN.md

 #### `struct vector`
 This structure shall contain 3 fields: a dynamically allocated array to store the contents in, a `size_t` containing the length of the array, and the number of elements that currently exist in the vector as a stack.
+The internal array shall be of type `void **`.

 While a vector can be used as both an array and a stack, elements inserted into the vector without the stack's knowledge (elements inserted at indices greater